Know about this? Rate It!

 Favorite thing: Piazza Galvani is beautiful city square situated right behind the Basilica of San Petronio.
 In medieval times it was called Pavaglione, which comes from a dialect word "pavaglio", with which people would refer to the lucrative cocoon market.
 The statue to Luigi Galvani, first man to conduct studies on electicity, stands in the central position of the square.

-The 15th century church of Madonna di Galliera is located in Via Manzoni, very close to Via dell'Indipendenza.
+Favorite thing: The 15th century church of Madonna di Galliera is located in Via Manzoni, very close to Via dell'Indipendenza.
 This old and beautiful church, which is almost hidden between the medieval houses, is worth of seeing.
 The church feature a great facade but its beauty is almost invisible because it is covered by atmospheric pollution.
 This church used to belong to the monastic order called Filippini or Padri dell'Oratorio.
 Adjacent to the church still stands an ornate oratory, which was built by Alfonso Torreggiani.

 Fondest memory: Unfortunatelly it seems that the church is closed for the visitors.
 In occasion of my next visit to Bologna I was more lucky because the church was open for the visitors.